Faizol-Shobola/Fundit/README.md

 **Structure:**
 - Standard React app structure.
 - UI elements for fundraising are key components.
-- All data in the fronend are served by a `data.json` file located in the `Api` folder.
+- All data in the frontend are served by a `data.json` file located in the `Api` folder.

 ---